rommguy/react-custom-scroll/README.md

 ### Why do I need this ?
 - Same design on all browsers
-- Scrollbar above content instead of floating to the side - same layout on scrolled content as not scrolled content
+- Scrollbar is above the content instead of floating to the side - same layout on scrolled content as not scrolled content

 ### How to use ?
+Custom scroll component is available in commonJS format so you can just require it after installing.
+There is also a UMD version - inside dist directory.
+In both cases you have to include the customScroll.css file in your page.

 wrap your content with the custom scroll component remove overflow style properties from your content root component - The custom scroll will take care of it